BS 1362 Fuse Operation Characteristics

 Overloading and Overheating

 Figure 2 shows an example of an overheated plug fitted to an extension lead.
 This is likely to be caused by a combination of overloading of the extension lead and a loose terminal connection.
 The fuse has sustained a current above its rated value, but below the point where it will operate and break the circuit.
 In this case, the pin has heated up sufficiently to damage both the plug and socket.
-This highlights the reason why the card with the wiring instructions should always be removed from the plug before use.
+This highlights why the cardboard wiring instruction card supplied inside new plugs should always be removed before use.
+If a plug overheats due to overload or a loose connection, the presence of combustible material inside the plug only increases the fire risk.
 Fortunately, the British Standard for the 13A plug requires the use of fire-retardant plastic, preventing such incidents from turning into fires.
 Nevertheless, there is a growing number of counterfeit plugs made from flammable plastic sold online.
 We have published an article about counterfeit plugs, in which we conduct a flammability test to illustrate the potential hazards.
 Incorporating the identification of substandard and fake electrical equipment into the PAT testing inspection process is becoming increasingly crucial, and it is an essential aspect that we address in our PAT testing courses.